Deadline to submit proposals: Monday 8 October 2018.

 How to apply

 To assist in developing the application and sharing content with partners, applicants can download a Word version of the online form below.
 This is solely to allow applicants to develop their proposals in a convenient format.
-The final version of the application must be submitted using the online form which will be available soon.

 For your inquiries, please contact email@example.com and British Council country offices before the submission deadline.